-Doris Grinspun is the Chief Executive Officer of the Registered Nurses' Association of Ontario (RNAO), the professional association representing registered nurses in the province of Ontario.
-RNAO’s mandate is to advocate for healthy public policy and for the role of registered nurses.
+Doris Grinspun is the Chief Executive Officer of the Registered Nurses' Association of Ontario (RNAO), the professional association representing registered nurses, nurse practitioners and nursing students in the province of Ontario.
+RNAO's mandate is to advocate for healthy public policy and for the role of registered nurses and nurse practitioners.
 Grinspun assumed this position in April 1996.

 From 1990 to 1996, Grinspun served as Director of Nursing at Mount Sinai Hospital in Toronto.
 She has also worked in practice and administrative capacities in Israel and the United States.